viviensiu/LLM-project/README.md

 ### Pick your LLM
 * There are 2 LLM options available in the application: GPT-4o-mini and Ollama Phi3.
 You need to decide on which one to use and to have it ready before starting the application.
 See diagram for setup flow:
 ![app setup flow](https://github.com/viviensiu/LLM-project/blob/main/image/app_setup_flow.png)
-    * **GPT-4o-mini** option: You will be asked to select GPT-4o-mini and input your OpenAI API key at the application screen.
+    * **GPT-4o-mini**: You will be asked to select GPT-4o-mini and input your OpenAI API key at the application screen.
 You can now proceed to [docker compose step]() directly.
     * **Ollama Phi3**: You need to have a **running ollama container with Phi3 model inside**.To check if you have an existing ollama container, execute `docker ps -a`.
         * If one exists but stopped, start container with `docker start ollama`.
         * If there's no existing Ollama container, execute the following: